 Docker sends a verification email to the address you provided.

-Note: You cannot log in with your Docker ID until you verify your email address.
+You have limited actions available until you verify your email address.

-Once you register and verify your Docker ID email address, you can log in to Docker services.
+Once you register and verify your Docker ID email address, you can log in to Docker Hub.

 Warning: When you use the

 docker logincommand, your credentials are stored in your home directory in

 .docker/config.json.
 The password is base64-encoded in this file.